NYCPlanning/design/storybook-designs-plugin-guide.md

 ### 2. Adding the `design` parameter to a story

-To add the figma component to a story, choose the respective story within your `nameofcomponent.stories.tsx` and add the following:
+To add the Figma component to a story, choose the respective story within your `nameofcomponent.stories.tsx` and add the following:

     export const NameofStory: Story = {
         parameters: {